Casper

 Country of Origin | USA | USA |

-Looking at warranties, both companies have 10-year warranties.
-Comparing this to averages, only 27% of the mattresses we’ve tested (over 175+ tested to date) have lifetime warranties.
-The average of the other 73% is 14 years.
+Looking at warranties, Brookyln Bedding comes out way ahead with a full lifetime warranty compared to Casper’s mere 10 years.
+Comparing this to averages, only 25% of the mattresses we’ve tested (over 175+ tested to date) have lifetime warranties.
+The average of the other 75% is 13 years.

 Using this data, both Casper and Brooklyn Bedding also have shorter warranties than the average.